 I’ll put beginner options first, but I recommend using the Datapath Vision for RGB.
 More on that below.

 If you don’t want to go down the slippery slope of “pixel perfect” captures, there’s two easy ways to get started.
+Basically, just plug your consoles into these devices and don’t worry about much tweaking:

 If you already know how to use the OSSC, or have already followed FirebrandX’s guide to tweaking, then this might be an easier option for you.
 As long as you have a compatible capture card, you should be able to capture everything you need.
 That being said if you’re just learning how to do this, it might be easier to use the direct-capture method shown below, which is also a cheaper option.